MosheT01/Google_Calendar_AI_Agent/README.md

 # AI Calendar Assistant

 A personal AI-powered assistant designed to manage and interact with my Google Calendar through voice chat.
 This app leverages the true potential of a conversational Large Language Model (LLM) to provide intelligent and natural calendar management in real-time.
+This Is Basically Like Giving ChatGPT Full Access To Your Calendar....

 ---